ramiroaraujo/alfred-screenshot-ocr-workflow/README.md

 > screencapture gif here

 You can use the keyword trigger to override the default language config and make a capture with a different language.
 Say you have English config, but you're browsing a Spanish webpage and want to capture some text; you don't want to change the config to spanish, you'll just use it this time.
+You do this by selecting an alternative language on the options displayed, you can filter options by typing the desired language name.

 > screencapture gif here